 Imagine a table covered with the softest hand woven linen, wonky bowls and plates, glistening glasses, mismatched cutlery, creamy candles and vases of hand picked flowers.
-Upon that table is a feast of healthy, seasonal plant-based dishes that have been elevated into something really special through the liberal use of herbs, spices and interesting ingredients gathered from our travels around the countries that kiss the coast of the Mediterranean; from the delicately fragrant hills of France, Italy and Greece to the big gutsy flavours of Turkey, Lebanon and Palestine.
+Upon that table is a feast of healthy, seasonal vegetarian dishes that have been elevated into something really special through the liberal use of herbs, spices and interesting ingredients gathered from our travels around the countries that kiss the coast of the Mediterranean; from the delicately fragrant hills of France, Italy and Greece to the big gutsy flavours of Turkey, Lebanon and Palestine and, very occasionally, other beautiful pockets of the globe.

 Image © Victoria Harley

 Welcome to Cardamon and Dill, the place where I reflect on my lifelong travels around the Mediterranean, the precious memories I hold in my heart and home to my personal collection of the affordable, plant-based, market-to-table dishes I create every day for my family, our friends and artistic collaborators whose purpose in life is to share bright conversation, inspiring ideas, vibrant nourishment, exciting new flavours and moments of giddy happiness.

 “‘Cheeky scatterings’ of nuts and ‘funky Spanish leaves’, Kiki IS Elizabeth David brought bang up to date.
 I love her style and Elizabeth would too” – David Jones, Photographer